• Menu

 In its five-year history, the Run for Faith has carved out several niches.
 One of those is as a family-oriented road race that offers a more rural course than other Plymouth road races at a distance that presents a challenge for both novice and experienced runners.
 This year’s Run for the Faith, the fifth annual run, takes place on Sunday, August 23 at 8:30am, starting from Plimoth Plantation.

-Those extras include a chip timing for more accurate time tracking.
+Run for Faith has added some extras this year.
+Those extras include a chip timing device for more accurate time tracking.
 This technology also triggers a camera along the course so runners can have a photo of themselves in action during the run.

 The 4.58-mile Run for Faith loop captures spectacular views of Cape Cod Bay, the Eel River and scenic horse farms.
 The course features rolling hills and unmatched history.
-Water stations are plentiful.
-Walkers are welcome.
+Water stations are plentiful and the event is professionally timed.
+Walkers are also welcome.

 Post-race “light refreshments” will include bananas, oranges, bagels, muffins and scones.
 To amuse younger family members, a jumpy house will be available.
 A number of vendors will be on hand to sell their wares before and after the race.